 If the user clicks on any of these Annotations, this will open the email.

-Gmail will also show a preview of the promotional tab in the main inbox.
+Gmail will also show a preview of the Promotional tab in the Primary inbox.
 This is another great reason to enable Annotations in your email campaigns.

-After validating the sender domain to Google, there are two ways to appear at top of the Promotions Tab.
+After validating the sender domain with Google, there are two ways to appear at top of the Promotions tab.